 - Whisk the eggs and egg yolks very well in a medium bowl.

 - Add the cheeses and mix well to combine into a thick cream consistency.
 Season with black pepper.

-- Cook the guanciale until the fat melts and the edges of the guanciale are crisp.
+- Cook the guanciale in a large pan or skillet until the fat melts and the edges of the guanciale are crisp.

 - Cook the gnocchi and with a slotted spoon, transfer to the frying pan with the guanciale.